TheOdinProject/curriculum/javascript/react-js/react-testing-part-one.md

 })
 ~~~

 Execute `npm test App.js` on the terminal and you'll see that test pass. `getByRole` is just one of the dozen query methods that we could've used.
 Essentially, queries are classified into three types: `getBy`, `queryBy` and `findBy`.
-Read about their differences [here](https://testing-library.com/docs/queries/about/).
+Go through the [about queries](https://testing-library.com/docs/queries/about/) page.
+Pay extra attention to the "Types of Queries" and "Priority" section.

+As stated by the React Testing Library docs, `ByRole` methods are the favoured methods for querying, especially when paired with the `name` option.
+For example, we could improve the specificity of the above query like so: `getByRole("heading", { name: "Our First Test" })`.
+Queries through `ByRole` ensures that our UI is accessible to everyone no matter what mode they use to navigate the webpage ( i.e mouse or assistive technologies).

 ### Simulating User Events